GLOBAL MARKETS-OPEC decision knocks oil down, dollar gains

 * Falling energy shares weigh on global equities; Wall St rises

-* Dollar mostly strengthens on OPEC decision; bond yields fall (Adds ruble at all-time low)
+* Dollar mostly strengthens on OPEC decision; bond yields fall (Adds U.S. market close, oil settlement prices)

 By Herbert Lash